protz/dagstuhl-rust-2025/1-Metadata.md

 # Keywords

-rust, verification, program analysis, semantics, ownership
+Rust, verification, program analysis, semantics, ownership

 # Reference to the predecessor seminar, if applicable